LepistaBioinformatics/gene-connector-cli/README.md

 ___

 Genbank currently stands as one of the most significant global repositories of genetic information.
+Nevertheless, it is not always easy to find the information we need in the format we need.
+Gene Connector (gcon) is a command line interface (CLI) tool that aims to facilitate the metadata extraction from nucleotide records from Entrez Genbank API's.
+It is a tool that can be used by researchers, students and anyone interested in genetic associated metadata information.

 [![Licence](https://img.shields.io/pypi/l/gene-connector-cli?style=for-the-badge)](LICENSE)
 [![Github Version](https://img.shields.io/github/v/tag/sgelias/gene-connector-cli?style=for-the-badge)](pyproject.toml)